ricniew/ITM-TLS1.n-implementation/README.md

 <img src="https://media.github.ibm.com/user/85313/files/b72bde00-b9b4-11ec-98cb-f210ff3d4edb" width="55%" height="55%">

-Please always  check if the registry settings are picked up by the agents after restart.
-Also always check if the `ITMHOME\TMAITM6_64\k[pc]cma.ini` file does not contain an `[Override Local Settings]` section with the same variables names as those you have manually set in the reagistry.
-The `[Override Local Settings]` section will override your manual registry changes the next time an agent is reconfigured by the MTEMS tools.
+Please always check if the registry settings are taken over by the agents after reboot.
+Also, always check that the `ITMHOME\TMAITM6_64\k[pc]cma.ini` file does not contain an `[Override Local Settings]` section with the same variable names as the ones you manually set in the registry.
+The `[Override Local Settings]` section overrides your manual registry changes the next time an agent is reconfigured by the MTEMS tools.

 On Linux/Unix you could add the required variables directly into the ITMHOME/config/[pc].ini file.
 That way you do not need the [pc].environemnt file.
-But this is not working for instance agents, where the instance config file must be modified.
+But this is not working for instance agents, here the instance config file `[pc]_[inst].config` must be modified.

 <BR>